Article Collection

 Unix Fragmentation

-But as AT&T was licensing Unix source to outside parties, it produced an even bigger number of academic and commercial Unix variants offered by vendors.
-Licensees included the mentioned University of California at Berkeley, as well as companies like Sun Microsystems, IBM, Hewlett Packard, Digital Equipment Corporation (DEC), Silicon Graphics, Dell, and numerous others.
-Their releases to customers did not come with source code because AT&T’s terms for binary-only licenses were significantly cheaper.
+But since AT&T was licensing Unix source to outside parties, it produced an even bigger number of academic and commercial Unix variants offered by vendors.
+Licensees included universities such the mentioned University of California at Berkeley, Unix porting companies such as UniSoft and Santa Cruz Operation (SCO), hardware vendors Sun Microsystems, IBM, Hewlett Packard, Digital Equipment Corporation (DEC), Silicon Graphics, and Dell, and numerous others.

 Unix Wars